DomAdobe/AEPBootcamp2023/README.md

 ## Tips and Tricks
 * For every new demo run always use new anonymous (incognito) window or reset the mobile app
-* When creating new profile append the email address and phone number with a hash (e.g. date and demo run, 20220707-01)
+* When creating a new profile append the email address and phone number with a hash (e.g. date and demo run, 20220707-01)
-* If you can't access AEP  - make sure you're using the Business ID (not Personal Adobe ID)
+* If you can't access AEP  - make sure you are using the Business ID (not Personal Adobe ID)
 * Use this guide for quick ingestion of CRM-like data: https://experienceleague.adobe.com/docs/platform-learn/comprehensive-technical-tutorial-v22/module2/ex4.html?lang=en

 ## Agenda

-- 9.15 Intro to the Workshop
-- 9.30 Real-Time CDP Jumpstart
-- 10.00 Demo Customer Pitch and Q&A (with an Adobe Solution Consultant)
-- 10.45 Coffee Break
-- 11.00 Team Assignment and Environments Handover
-- 12.00 Lunch
-- 13.00 Breakouts
-- 15.30 Team Presentations
+- TBD
-- 16.30 Summary and Key Takeaway
-- 17.00 End of the session

 ## Adobe Contacts
 - Dominik Gach, dgach@adobe.com
 - Radim Sevcik, sevcik@adobe.com
 - Nishant Pithia, pithia@adobe.com
+- Ricardo Pereira, ripereir@adobe.com
+- Zofia Korczyc, zkorczyc@adobe.com

 ## Feedback Form

-We will be more than happy to hear about your experience today.
-Any suggestions how to imporve this series are highly valuable to us.
+We will be more than happy to hear about your thoughts on the AEP Bootcamp.
+Any suggestions how to improve this series are highly valuable to us.
 Link: https://forms.office.com/r/rgAgc9DLCi